 The next generation of generative models $\mathcal{M}_{t+1}$ is then trained from scratch on the new dataset $\mathcal{D}_t$.
 This self-consuming training loop is repeated until the maximum number of generations $t=T$ is reached.
 Algorithm~\ref{alg:self_consuming_loop} presents a pseudo-code describing this self-consuming training loop.

-\textbf{Related Work} Current research has analyzed the self-consuming training loop mostly in the context of image generating models.
-Martínez et~al. \yrcite{martinez2023towards} first studied the self-consuming training loop for diffusion models and find that the self-consuming training loop leads to a collapse in diversity of the generated images.
+\textbf{Related Work} Current research has analyzed the self-consuming training loop mostly in the context of image generating models. \citet{martinez2023towards} first studied the self-consuming training loop for diffusion models and find that the self-consuming training loop leads to a collapse in diversity of the generated images.
 Other work have given theoretical frameworks for this phenomenon and look at more complex data cycles in the context of image generation \cite{alemohammad2023self, shumailov2023model, bertrand2023stability}.
-Both Alemohammad et~al. \yrcite{alemohammad2023self} and Bertrand et~al. \yrcite{bertrand2023stability} find that fresh and real data can lead to stability within the self-consuming training loop.
+Both \citet{alemohammad2023self} and \citet{bertrand2023stability} find that fresh real data can lead to stability within the self-consuming training loop.